 Access your courses by clicking on the Blackboard Learn icon on the Tools tab of mySLU.
 Depending on your role at SLU and course enrollments, you may see two kinds of courses in Blackboard Learn:

-On Saturday, May 16th, from 6 a.m. to 6 p.m.
-CDT, the SLU Blackboard version will be updated to Blackboard Learn Oct.
+On Saturday, May 30th, from 6 a.m. to 2:00 p.m., CDT, the SLU Blackboard version will be updated to Blackboard Learn Oct.
 2014.
 With this update comes several new and updated features.
 Check them out below!
-More information about the update will be coming soon.

 Student Preview Mode: It's Finally Here!

 One of the most requested features has been included in this Blackboard update: Student Preview Mode.
 This allows you to switch, with the click of a single button, to see your Blackboard course as your students do.
 Due to this great new feature, the Add Test Student tool and Test Students will be retired.
 Click here for more information about this exciting new addition to Blackboard.

 Instructors can delegate grading to specific users from the create Assignment screen.
 (Smart Views in the Grade Center will still be available.)
 Click here for more information.

 The Delegate Grading option offers many new grading scenarios including Parallel Graders, Blind Parallel Graders, Sample Double Graders, Sample Double Blind Graders and Instructor + Colleague Grader.
 Click here for more information.

 Instructors can now turn on anonymous grading in the create Assignment screen.
 In addition, there are Proofs that the Assignment was graded anonymously.
 Click here for more information.